 Mata Hari was an exotic dancer from the Netherlands who gained much fame in France as a dancer.
-During the First World War she was arrested on charges of espionage and executed by the French by firing squad.
+During the First World War she was arrested on charges of espionage and executed by a French firing squad.
 Evidence of her actual guilt is frequently questioned.

 Mata Hari was born 7 August 1876 in Leeuwarden, Netherlands.
 Her name at birth was Margaretha Geerruida Zelle.
 Until the age of 13 she lived a comfortable lifestyle, attending elite private schools paid for by her father.
 Her father doted much attention on his ‘little princess’ making her used to the attention of men.
 However, in 1889, her father went bankrupt and her parents soon divorced.
 She tried to study to be a kindergarten teacher but her godfather removed her after the Headmaster became attached to Margaretha.